maycon-ricardo-oliveira/clean-cache-control/README.md

-# clean-cache-control
+# Clean Cache Control
-A Simple aplication for learn how to create tests in TypeScript
+A Simple application for learn how to create tests in TypeScript implementing Clean Architecture concepts.

+### Run
+ - npm test --no-cache --watchAll